 Is tilting for me?

-Pain in the Rear
+1. Pain in the rear

 Not adjusting your position can cause painful and even deadly decubitus ulcers (pressure sores).
 Tilting helps prevent pressure sores by temporarily shifting the weight from your buttocks to your back.

-When your spine makes you whine
+2. Your spine makes you whine

-Wheelchair manufacturers such as Permobil, 21st Century Scientific, Sunrise Medical (which owns Quickie Designs), Quantum Rehab and Invacare make their own tilt-in-space systems, but in most cases, systems from other manufacturers can be added to their bases to suit your needs.
+Wheelchair manufacturers such as Permobil, 21st Century Scientific, Sunrise Medical (which owns Quickie Designs), Quantum Rehab, and Invacare make their own tilt-in-space systems, but in most cases, systems from other manufacturers can be added to their bases to suit your needs.

 Manual chairs, too

 Deming Designs can adapt its all-terrain wheelchairs to accommodate the tilt-in-space or recline feature.
-This allows you more positions while enjoying the beach, snow or trails.
+This allows you more positions while enjoying the beach, snow, or trails.